How Long does your Hair have to be to Get a Perm? Can you perm short hair?

 Generally, two inches of length is the minimum hair length for a perm for a guy because it is enough to be wrapped onto the perm rod.

-People used to consider getting a perm and coloring your hair with services that only women can enjoy, but times have changed now.
+People used to consider getting a perm and coloring their hair with services that only women can enjoy, but times have changed now.

 Men can perm their hair too.
 When men started growing their hair, the obsession with this “curly fro” kind of look started.
 It led many men to get their hair permed too.